Creating a line of defense at the border and keeping the virus out

 (II) On February 16, 2020, the “Quarantine System for Entry” went online.
-With the system, passengers can enter their health information online prior to their flights or upon entry, and the health declaration pass is automatically sent via SMS upon arrival in Taiwan, so that passengers can show the pass on their phones upon arrival and quickly clear customs, thus improving the efficiency of border control.
+With the system, passengers can enter their health information online prior to their flight or upon entry, and their health declaration receipt is automatically sent to them via SMS upon arrival in Taiwan.
+Passengers can then show their receipt on their phone upon arrival and quickly clear customs, thus improving the efficiency of border control.

 II.
 Risk control

 (I) On January 26, 2020, Chinese nationals from Hubei were prohibited from entering.

 (II) Starting on February 6, 2020, citizens with a travel history in China, Hong Kong, and Macau must quarantine at home for 14 days.
 International cruise ships were prohibited from docking at Taiwan’s ports.

 (III) On February 11, 2020, all Chinese nationals were barred from entry, and all travelers were required to fill out a “Health Declaration Form”.

 (IV) Starting on March 19, 2020, foreign nationals were prohibited from entry (excluding ARC holders and those with special permission).
 All travelers entering the country must quarantine for 14 days.